Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Barron-vector spaces

 \begin{remark} In \autoref{ch:nn}, we introduced an energy \autoref{eq:norm} for Tauber-Wiener functions. compared to neural networks the situation is simpler because the approximation does not use the scaling terms $\vw_j^\noc$.
 We defined two different energies, the $\mathcal{L}^1$-norm (\autoref{eq:normve}) and the $\mathcal{B}^p$-energy (\autoref{eq:barron_norm_TW2}), which did not require the restriction $\sigma(0) = 0$.
 Therefore, more activation functions from \autoref{ss:act} can be included.
 Some of them have been discussed in the context of regularization in \cite{LiLuMatPer24}.

-The definition of the Barron energy \autoref{eq:barron_norm} is somehow different to the standard definition, as for instance given in \cite{EMaWu22}.
+The definition of the Barron-energy \autoref{eq:barron_norm} is somehow different to the standard definition, as for instance given in \cite{EMaWu22}.
 It is not clear that they are equivalent.
-It would also be interesting to know whether we can impose constraints such that the Barron energy is a norm?. \end{remark}
+It would also be interesting to know whether we can impose constraints such that the Barron-energy is a norm?. \end{remark}